f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

     02:28:55.385343 IP 10.10.11.12 > 10.10.11.13: ICMP echo request, id 19463, seq 4, length 64 did:0F sid:04 sep:F svc:08 ld:1 rd:0

-More detail on configuration and filtering of tcpdump is provide here:
+More detail on configuration and filtering of tcpdump is provided here:

 https://support.f5.com/csp/article/K80685750

-You can capture traffic for a specific interface using the interface keyword in the tcpdump command.
-You specify the interface using the following syntax: <port>.<subport>.
-If you do not supply the interface keyword, or if you specify 0.0 for the interface, no interface filtering occurs and the command captures all interfaces.
+You can capture traffic for a specific interface using the **interface** keyword in the **tcpdump** command.
+You specify the interface using the following syntax: **<port>.<subport>**.
+If you do not supply the interface keyword, or if you specify **0.0** for the interface, no interface filtering occurs and the command captures all interfaces.

 **Important: The interfaces on the rSeries system are capable of very high traffic rates.
 To prevent dropped packets during traffic capture, specify appropriate filters to capture only the intended traffic and reduce the total amount of captured traffic.**